Aftermath Entertainment: History

 In May 2022, Kendrick Lamar announced his final album under Top Dawg, a double album titled Mr. Morale & the Big Steppers.
 It was released under TDE and Aftermath without further input from Dr. Dre nor Top Dawg affiliates.
-It is unclear whether if this album is also Lamar's final album under Aftermath as he recently shifted his focus on his own production label, PGLang.
+He then shifted his focus on his own production label, PGLang.

 In 2023, it was announced and later confirmed that after 50 Cent and Stat Quo, Filipino rapper Ez Mil has officially signed to Aftermath and Shady.